-It’s almost Christmas time and many of us will be looking forward to family celebrations, a break from work and a chance to eat a lot of food and have a few drinks.
-But for those in custody, 25 December will be quite a different experience.
+It’s Christmas day and many of us are enjoying family celebrations, a break from work and a chance to eat a lot of food and have a few drinks.
+But for those in custody, 25 December is quite a different experience.

 There are currently 34,000 people in custody across Australia, 11,000 of whom are in NSW prisons.
 Needless to say, they will not be spending the festive season at home with their loved ones.